Overview of research groups connected to DCMN. You can filter the list with regard to keywords, research themes and research departments.

 Cognitive and affective neuroscience

-Erno Hermans's group investigates how neurochemicals affect diverse cognitive functions, such as vigilance, executive function, and memory.
+Erno Hermans's research group investigates how neurochemicals affect diverse cognitive functions, such as vigilance, executive function, and memory.
 Moreover, they study how stressful experiences alter the intrinsic neural dynamics in the brain and how such processes contribute to memory.

 Indira Tendolkar's group focuses the intersection between clinical psychiatry and cognitive neuroscience with a focus on declarative memory.
 We investigate the adapatation of emotional and neutral memory processes depending on genetic and environmental variablity including somatic challenges.